-- Place 4 tablespoons of butter in a 9-inch round cake pan with deep sides.
-Place in the oven until the butter melts.
+- Place 4 tablespoons of butter in a 9-inch round cake pan with deep sides and place the pan in the oven until the butter melts.

-- Remove the pan from oven stir brown sugar into the melted butter and spread the mixture evenly across the pan.
-Drain pineapple well if you are using canned and spread evenly across the pan.
+- Remove the pan from the oven and stir the brown sugar into the melted butter, spreading the mixture evenly across the pan.
+Then spread the drained pineapple evenly across the pan.

-- In a bowl combine the flour, baking powder, salt, stir and set aside.
-In another bowl cream together 7 tablespoons of butter and the 3/4 cup of white sugar until light and fluffy.
+- In another bowl, cream together 7 tablespoons of butter and the sugar until light and fluffy.
 Add the eggs and egg white and beat to combine.

 - Add half of the dry ingredients to the creamed butter and mix well.
 Add the milk into the batter and then stir in the remaining dry ingredients.
 Mix until the batter is well blended.